zachasme/h3-pg/docs/api.md

 *Since v4.0.0*

-Compacts the given array as best as possible
+Compacts the given array as best as possible.